PedroMTSilva/leco/README.md

 - About
 	- Image
 	- Simple text about me
-	- Table with Technical and Soft Skill
+	- Table with Technical and Soft Skills
 	- Button to download my resume
 - Projects
 	- Recent projects (using GitHub API)